JeffreyBenjaminBrown/digraphs-with-text/README.md

 There is an [interactive demonstration](/introduction/demo.hs) of how the RSLT represents data.
 The [howto](/howto) folder shows how to do other things, such as parse a Freeplane .mm file or search along branches.

-The [simplified model of the type system](/introduction/Minimal_Types.hs) is the best place to start exploring the code.
+For coders, the [simplified model of the type system](/introduction/Minimal_Types.hs) is probably the best place to start exploring this code.